w3c/spork/README.md

   call when processing it done.
 All files are given relative to the output directory.
 A typical usage is to generate the manifest for Echidna.

+## Editing

+To edit the HTML specification, you should edit files in res/ or rules/. res/ files are resources that are injected into the specification. rules contains transformation code (see below).

 ## Rules

 Rules are specific objects that implement a basic transformation to a spec.
 They have the following